Links Between Gout and Osteoarthritis

 Recent research shows how many gout sufferers go on to later suffer from osteoarthritis.
 A recent study which studied 75 men aged between 55 and 85 years old from a Veteran’s Affairs clinic and were divided in 3 groups of 25.
 25 of them suffered from gout, 25 of them suffered from asymptomatic hyperuricemia meaning they had no symptoms from the higher uric acid levels in their blood and the last group of 25 suffered from neither.

 So prevalence and severity of osteoarthritis is higher in older men that also suffered from gout.
 This is something you should be careful with dear gout sufferer.
 Another Chinese study you can check out and published in Osteoarthritis & Cartilage concluded that gout may increase the risk of knee replacement in patients with osteoarthritis.
-Avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.
+Help avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.